-- Repair and maintenance: The main component of bones, muscles, skin and hair is protein.
-These are tissues that need proteins for their replacement.
+- Repair and maintenance: The main component of bones, muscles, skin, and hair is protein.
+These are issues that need proteins for their replacement.

-- Hormones: Proteins have the function of sending messages so that cells and organs communicate and metabolic functions are carried out.
+- Hormones: Proteins can send messages so that cells and organs communicate and metabolic processes are carried out.

-- Enzymes: Enzymes are mostly proteins and all the chemical reactions that take place in the body are revived by them.
+- Enzymes: Enzymes are primarily proteins, and they revive all the chemical reactions in the body.

 - Transport and storage: Some of the proteins serve as transport to primordial molecules to the place where they are required.

-The protein is composed of very small units called amino acids and of the 22 amino acids present, 9 are essential, and these must be consumed in food because our body does not produce them.
+The protein is composed of tiny units called amino acids, and of the 22 amino acids present, nine are essential, and these must be consumed in food because our body does not produce them.

-Some foods provide better proteins than others based on the profile of amino acids they have.
+Some foods provide better proteins than others based on their amino acid profile.

-Generally, the proteins found in foods that are of animal origin, are considered complete proteins because they have the essential amino acids and in the proportions that the body needs them.
+Generally, the proteins found in foods of animal origin are considered complete proteins because they have the essential amino acids and proportions needed by the body.

-Proteins of plant origin do not provide adequate amounts of all of the essential amino acids, however, when combined with different plant sources and supply all the complete proteins.
+Proteins of plant origin do not provide adequate amounts of all essential amino acids; however, when combined with different plant sources and supply all the complete proteins.

-Beans, grains, nuts, soybeans and seeds are high-protein plant foods.
+Grains, nuts, soybeans, and seeds are high-protein plant foods.

-The protein that is consumed must be of quality, but the amount of protein consumed is also high.
+The protein consumed must be of quality, but the amount of protein consumed is also high.

-Research suggests that proteins have effects on weight loss , since by increasing protein intake there are important effects on weight, metabolic rate, appetite and body composition.
+Research suggests that proteins affect weight loss since increasing protein intake has essential effects on weight, metabolic rate, appetite, and body composition.

 “The most common cause of hyporexia is loneliness.
 It is proven that older people who live alone have a worse quality of life than those who enjoy the daily company.
-This loneliness leads them to a state of sadness, anxiety, and depression that reduces their desire to eat, as well as to carry out any type of social activity.”
+This loneliness leads them to a state of sadness, anxiety, and depression that reduces their desire to eat and carry out any social activity.”